 Once separated, the Meridiano lots are sent to the dry mill for the final stages of processing.
 After the parchment is removed, the green coffee is mechanically sorted up to four times by size and density.
 It is then sorted again using a machine called an electronic eye, which removes any defects the mechanical sorting may have missed.

 This degree of quality control at the dry mill is not a common process in most specialty coffee production.
 In fact, most coffees that receive an initial score go up a couple of points when the coffee is finished because of the strict milling procedures.
-Because of this remarkable consistency in quality, we've been eager to buy this coffee year after year; this is our seventh year working with ASOCEAS, and we look forward to many more to come.
+Because of this remarkable consistency in quality, we've been eager to buy this coffee year after year; this is our eighth year working with ASOCEAS, and we look forward to many more to come.